burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 7. Initialization Statements in if/switch/for

-The syntax for defining local variables in `if` statement was so common enough that in C++17 have been added a specialized syntax for it in several constructions via using syntax similar to `of`, but now it's available to perform initialization in:
+The syntax for defining local variables in `if` statement was so common enough that in C++17, a specialized syntax for it was added in several constructions via using syntax similar to `for`, but now it's available to perform initialization in:
 * if
 * switch
 * [range-based-for loop](#range-based-for-loop) statements: